Maiux92/personal-snippets/README.md

 To ensure personal snippets work even in the absence of an active internet connection, it loads these libraries from the assets/ directory and not from a CDN.

 ## Disclaimer
-I wrote the code in one night.
-I am not a front-end expert (that's why I didn't use node.js), which is probably inefficient/buggy and can be improved.
-I just needed something simple that works to manage my notes about my infrastructure and snippets of bash commands that I use once a year, and I didn't like the alternatives.
+I wrote the code in one night~ish.
+I am not a front-end expert and the code is probably inefficient/buggy, and can be probably improved.
+I just needed something simple to manage my notes about my infrastructure and snippets of bash commands that I use once a year, and I didn't like the alternatives.

 ---
 # Usage